CarlosFaccelli26/Spartak-Gym-Project/README.md

 # UX
 The project is focused on people who does not go to the gym regulary, we tried to incetive people to workout their bodies, showing a lot of options to workout and leting them know that the staff are professionals in theri fields.
+I used Balsamiq to create a sketch of what the projet will look like, you will find the pdf on assets/project.pdf/SpartakGymProjectCodeInstitute.pdf

 # Features